Standard multipartitions and a combinatorial affine Schur-Weyl duality: Introduction

-Next, we extend the construction, by the affine quantum Schur--Weyl duality developed in \cite{DDF}, to irreducible representations of the quantum loop algebra $\rmU_q(\afgl)$.
-By introducing Drinfeld polynomials of integral type, we prove that tensoring $D^{\udla}$ with the tensor space gives an irreducible $\rmU_q(\afgl)$-module whose Drinfeld polynomials having roots associated with the row residual segments of $\udla$.
-Like the Hecke algebra case, we show that irreducible polynomial $\rmU_q(\afgl)$-modules are completely determined by those associated with Drinfeld polynomials of integral type.
+Next, we extend the construction, by the affine Schur--Weyl duality developed in \cite{DDF} (see \cite{CP} for the case concerning the quantum affine algebra $\rmU_q(\widehat{\frak{sl}}_n)$), to irreducible representations of the quantum loop algebra $\rmU_q(\afgl)$.
+By introducing Drinfeld polynomials of integral type, we prove that tensoring $D^{\udla}$ with the tensor space gives an irreducible representation of $\rmU_q(\afgl)$ whose Drinfeld polynomials have roots associated with the row residual segments of $\udla$ for a multipartition $\udla$ dual to a Kleshchev multipartition.
+Like the Hecke algebra case, we show in Theorem \ref{thm:intDrinfeld} that irreducible polynomial $\rmU_q(\afgl)$-modules are completely determined by those associated with Drinfeld polynomials of integral type, which recovers an observation in \cite{HL}.
 This is another interesting application of affine $q$-Schur algebras and the Schur--Weyl duality.
-Moreover, the symmetry between column-reading for multisegments and row-reading for Drinfeld polynomials reveals a key role played by Kleshchev multipartitions in the affine quantum Schur--Weyl duality.
+Moreover, the symmetry between column-reading of residual multisegments and row-reading for roots of Drinfeld polynomials reveals a key role played by standard multipartitions in the affine Schur--Weyl duality; see Remark \ref{cr-reading}.